hassio-addons/addon-appdaemon/appdaemon/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "AppDaemon 4" add-on
+1. Start the "AppDaemon" add-on
-1. Check the logs of the "AppDaemon 4" add-on to see if everything went well.
+1. Check the logs of the "AppDaemon" add-on to see if everything went well.

 :information_source: Please note, the add-on is pre-configured to connect with Home Assistant.
 There is no need to create access tokens or to set your